 |12.||Fujifilm X100||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |15.||Panasonic S1||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 Studio photographers will appreciate that the Panasonic S1R (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the S1R are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Panasonic S1R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Ready to shoot: Has a lens built-in, whereas the S1R requires a separate lens.

 - More compact: Is smaller (127x75mm vs 149x110mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the S1R).